Credential store (credential store)

 In the first column of the credential list, click on "Info" to display the processes in which the credential is used.
 The credential name is displayed in the second column.

-The third column contains a checkbox that can be used to create a new credential if it does not yet exist in the target portal.
+In the third column, you will find a checkbox that can be used to create a new credential if it does not yet exist in the target portal.

-Click on "Configure credentials" to open a dialog that can be used to configure the new credential.
-The credential must be configured when it is created, i.e. a password must be assigned.
+Click on "Configure login information" to open a dialog that can be used to configure the new credential.
+The credential must be configured when creating a new account, i.e. a password must be assigned.
 The name of the credential must be unique and may only contain the following characters: [A-Za-z][A-Za-z0-9]*.
-A description can also be entered optionally.
+A description can also be entered as an option.

 If the checkbox is set and the new credential is configured, it will be added to the credential store during the import process.

-The "Manage security settings" portal permission is required to create new credentials.
+The "Manage security settings" portal right is required to create new credentials.

 Alternatively, missing credentials can also be added immediately to the portal's credential store.
 To do this, open the credential store using the "Open credential store" button.
-Click here for more information.
+Further information can be found here.

 The assignments to the portal are updated when the dialog is closed.